-The City of Fort Collins recognizes the dual purpose of the workers' compensation system - providing benefits promptly to injured employees in a cost-effective manner and minimizing costly litigation.
-The City also recognizes that the City's self-insurance program is a cost-efficient method to insure workers' compensation and that government intervention or taxation can negatively impact the City.
+The City of Fort Collins recognizes the dual purpose of the workers' compensation system: providing benefits promptly to injured employees in a cost-effective manner and minimizing costly litigation.
+The City also recognizes that the City's selfinsurance program is a cost-efficient method to insure workers' compensation and that government intervention or taxation can negatively impact the City.

 - 1. Supports improving administrative efficiency of the Division of Workers' Compensation. - 2.
-Opposes increased insurance premium costs to employers.
+Opposes increased insurance premium costs to employers. - 3.
+Opposes administrative burdens or taxes to self-insurance programs. - 4.
+Supports limits to insurance claim litigation. - Opposes limiting the City's options and ability to manage workers' compensation claims, including actions like removing existing offsets to workers' compensation benefits or limiting the City's ability to designate treating physicians. - Opposes efforts to presumptively expand workers' compensation coverage to illnesses or injuries that are not work related. - 7.
+Opposes efforts to reduce or weaken protections against liability through governmental immunity or other statutory provisions.

-- 3. Opposes administrative burdens or taxes to self-insurance programs. - 4.
-Supports limits to insurance claim litigation. - Opposes limiting the City's options and ability to manage workers' compensation claims; including actions like removing existing offsets to workers' compensation benefits or limiting the City's ability to designate treating physicians. - Opposes efforts to presumptively expand workers' compensation coverage to illnesses or injuries that are not work related. - Opposes efforts to reduce or weaken protections against liability through governmental immunity or other statutory provisions.
+SMALL BUSINESS SUPPORT

-SMALL BUSINESS SUPPORT ECONOMIC HEALTH; HIGH PERFORMING GOVERNMENT
+ECONOMIC HEALTH, HIGH PERFORMING GOVERNMENT

-The COVID pandemic has further underscored the need for strong and stable small businesses in every community in the State.
+The COVID-19 pandemic has further underscored the need for strong and stable small businesses in every community in the state.
 The City of Fort Collins actively supports small businesses throughout their stages of formation and growth.
 Changing consumer habits and increased online competition threaten to disrupt the faltering recovery for small businesses.

 - Supports efforts to reduce the cost of food delivery for small businesses by managing third-party delivery fees and encouraging statewide licensing of these service providers. - 2.
-Supports continued efforts to enable municipalities to consider local minimum wage policies. - Supports efforts to enhance state-wide funding for small business support - including enhanced services to support new business formation owned by women, minority, low-income and veteran individuals.
+Supports efforts to enhance statewide funding for small business support, including enhanced services to support new business formation owned by women, minority, low-income, and veteran individuals.